ssebs/ssebs-www/content/about.md

 ## Where I am now

 In my current role as a Site Reliability Engineer at Meta, I've led multiple 3rd party app onboardings, crafted disaster recovery solutions, and automated and standardized processes for efficiency.
-Proficient in Python, Linux, Chef, and DevOps practices, I've played a key role in driving project success.
+Proficient in Python, Linux, Chef, and DevOps practices, I've played a key role in driving project success across many projects.

+The way I like to work:
+- With efficiency, I try to think of better / more efficient ways to solve problems
+- Doing things the right way, I'm not a fan of half-assing work.
+I'd rather do it the right way.
+- Focus on the details, but also think of the bigger picture.
+- I typically think of the MVP - the Minimum Viable Product as the goal.
+Once that's complete we can think about soft requirements and fun features.
+- Teach others as I learn, why not share my new found knowledge!
+I love to both mentor, and learn from others.

 {{< /columns >}}

-### How I think
-- I'm efficiency oriented, always thinking of better and more efficient ways to solve problems.
-- I'm very detail oriented, but also have a need to fit my tasks to the bigger picture
+{{% spacer 1rem %}}
+## Resume copypasta
+The content below is basically copy/pasted from my resume.

 ## Success Stories